aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/UsingTheJdbcWrapper.md

 The JDBC Wrapper can be used with different frameworks and tools.
 More details for some frameworks can be found [here](./Frameworks.md).

 ## Logging
 The JDBC Wrapper uses the Java Util Logger built-in library functionality to log information.
-To enable logging and see information logged by the driver:
+To enable logging and see information logged by the wrapper:

 1. Create a `.properties` file and configure the logging level.
 2. Specify the `.properties` file with the `java.util.logging.config.file` option; for example,